 I first immersed myself in public health when I studied health psychology in my undergraduate psychology degree.
-The top-down view of the wider psychological and behavioural determinants of health and healthcare captivated me like nothing else.
+The top-down view of the psychological, behavioural, social, and structural determinants of health and healthcare captivated me like nothing else.

 I completed my Honours thesis in reproductive decision-making, studying young people’s knowledge of how age affects fertility and the effectiveness of IVF (by the way, their knowledge is fairly poor — but we showed it can be improved).
 I then worked at The University of Queensland’s Centre for Mothers and Babies, funded by the State Government, co-developing a range of resources to support women to make decisions about their care in pregnancy, labour, and birth.

-I am the lead author on six international scientific studies in perinatal health and evidence-based medicine, and co-author on 20+ other national and international research projects across maternal and newborn health, psychology, and environmental conservation.
+I am the lead author on six international scientific studies in perinatal health and evidence-based medicine, and co-author on 25+ other national and international research projects across psychology and maternal and newborn health.

 I am also hugely passionate about taking science to those to whom it matters most.
-As well as my scientific journal publications, I have co-authored reports to WHO and State Government, and articles in The Conversation AU, and written plain-language research summaries, blogs, podcast scripts, and website and app content.
-I’ve spoken at 10 international conferences and meetings and seven national conferences and forums.
+As well as my scientific journal publications, I have co-authored reports to WHO and State Government, and articles in The Conversation AU, and written plain-language research summaries, blogs, podcast scripts, and website, app, and social media content.
+I’ve spoken at national and international conferences, meetings, and fora.

 I am now an honorary research fellow at The University of Queensland.
-I work as an independent consultant, partnering with universities and organisations to improve maternal and perinatal health outcomes using high-quality evidence, and to communicate that evidence to decision-makers.
+I work as an independent consultant, partnering with universities and organisations to improve maternal and perinatal health outcomes using high-quality evidence, and to communicate that evidence to decision-makers and stakeholders.
 Visit consulting for more information.

-I live in Brisbane with my partner, and a very sweet Russian Blue.
+I live on Turrbul and Jagera country in Brisbane/Meeanjin, Australia, with my partner, and a very sweet Russian Blue.